 Applications are accepted on a rolling basis.
-The Barnard Medical Center typically has one spot available each month for a rotation participant.
+The Barnard Medical Center typically has 2-3 spots available each month for rotation participants.
 We will do our best to accommodate your desired timeframes.

 For more information, contact the Physicians Committee’s Human Resources department at firstname.lastname@example.org.